How to co-wash curly hair

 So, how do you swerve the impending frizz attack?
-Use shampoos that don’t contain sulfates but do contain naturally cleansing ingredients.
-Take our sulfate-free shampoo, for example.
+Use shampoos that don’t contain sulphates but do contain naturally cleansing ingredients.
+Take our sulphate-free shampoo, for example.
 There’s scalp-soothing aloe vera and yucca plant extract to help keep dandruff at bay.
 Plus nutrient-rich baobab oil and moisture-boosting cupuaçu butter to promote smoothness and shine.

 Co-washing (or conditioner-only washing) is an alternative cleansing method where you ditch the shampoo and use a conditioner or co-wash in its place.
 It’s a game-changer among the natural hair community, and curls especially will love this more hydrating way of washing.

 First, you work the co-wash or conditioner into your roots as you would a shampoo.
 It’s the friction of scrubbing that removes the build-up and dirt, so give yourself a good scalp massage to really cleanse your hair.
 Next, rinse completely and follow up with a second round of conditioner.

 Work your way up from the ends to the mid-shaft of your hair, gently teasing out any tangles with your fingers.
 Keep your hair soaking wet, drizzling water on as you apply the conditioner – this will keep the moisture locked into the hair.
 Leave in for a minute or two.
 Rinse out completely, or leave some in if your curls are extra thirsty.

 This double helping of conditioner will help to strengthen the hair shaft, prevent breakage and retain precious moisture.
 And without the sulphates to mess with your groove, your curls will be free of frizz and super hydrated.